codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 ### Managing containers and Images

-We want to be able to delete a image, stop a container that is running, and delete a previous container.
+We want to be able to delete an image, stop a container that is running, and delete a previous container.
 To do that we have a set of commands:

 - `docker ps`: Show running containers.
 Add the `-a` flag to show stopped containers.
 - `docker rm <contaier id or name>`: Delete a container.